boluochoufeng/ffmpreg/readme.md

 ## Goals

-`ffmpreg` aims to be a safe, reliable, and maintainable Rust-native alternative to FFmpeg.
+FFmpReg aims to be a safe, reliable, and maintainable Rust-native alternative to FFmpeg.
 The project emphasizes deterministic and explicit pipelines, clear developer control, and minimal runtime surprises.
 All development prioritizes safety by avoiding `unsafe` code wherever possible, minimizing `unwrap`